Mixces/Animatium/MODRINTH_DESCRIPTION.md

 ### Other

-- applyItemSwingUsage
+- itemUsageSwinging
     - Description: Block hitting (apply swing offset in item usage code).
     - Type: BOOLEAN
 - disableItemUsingTextureInGui
     - Description: Disables the item usage texture in the GUI like in <=1.8.x (mainly rod/bow/crossbow).
     - Type: BOOLEAN
-- oldDurabilityBarColors
+- durabilityBarColors
     - Description: Restores the old durability damage colors from <1.11.
     - Type: BOOLEAN
-- oldItemRarities
+- itemRarities
     - Description: Restores the old rarities for items visually from <1.21.2. (also old trident rarity from <1.21)
     - Type: BOOLEAN
-- showHeldItemInBoat
+- heldItemVisibilityInBoat
     - Description: Shows your held item while you're in a moving boat like <=1.8.x.
     - Type: BOOLEAN
   </details>